(Part 1 of the ‘Starting a Business in Ireland’ series)

-Consequently, today there are over 1,000 well-known and emerging global companies from a wide range of business activities and sectors located in Ireland including 9 of the top 10 global ICT companies and 8 of the top 10 global pharmaceutical companies.
+Consequently, today there are over 1,000 well-known and emerging global companies from a wide range of business sectors located in Ireland.
+These include 9 of the top 10 global ICT companies and 8 of the top 10 global pharmaceutical companies.

 Firstly, through membership of the European Union (EU), Ireland offers foreign business access to a trading area that is second only to the U.S. in terms of GDP.
-Not only that, Ireland has a very favourable corporate tax rate (12.5%) and a highly educated, skilled and flexible workforce.
+Secondly, Ireland has a very favourable corporate tax rate (12.5%) and a highly educated, skilled and flexible workforce.

-It rains a bit…but, as a wise man once said:
+To sum up, it rains a bit…but, as a wise man once said:

 ‘There’s no such thing as bad weather, only inappropriate clothing.’